xtdeveloper/osemtek-base/README.md

 $ composer install
 ```

+_You may be asked for your **github** username and password during composer installation.
+Please supply them (this is a github limit to prevent spamming clone)._

 Composer will download all the packages and require you to setup some configuration
 options.
 Once you setup these options, you can access [http://dev.sgmarketplace.com](http://dev.sgmarketplace.com).